All About Manufacturing Potters

 - Inventory control software

-How do I Become a Manufacturing Potter?
+What education or degrees do I need to become a Manufacturing Potter?

 How many years of work experience do I need?